What is Bolt?

 We invest in great entrepreneurs pursuing large market opportunities with products that delight their customers.
 We are particularly interested in technically-leaning teams in the connected device space and business models with recurring revenue potential.

 We're open to a wide variety of markets and stages, but tend to stay away from products with long development cycles such as cars and markets that require multi-year regulatory approval such as surgical robots.
 Companies should be targeting a market opportunity that is large enough to be a good fit with the venture capital financing model.

 We have offices and fabrication space in Boston and San Francisco and our engineering team works with companies in both locations.
 While companies don’t have to co-locate with us, many find it extremely beneficial to do so.

-Do companies you invest in need to be in Boston or San Francisco?
+Do companies you invest in need to be in Boston, San Francisco, or New York?

 No. We routinely make investments outside of these ecosystems.

 Are you open to international companies?

 Absolutely.
 However, we're generally more interested in companies who have a presence in Boston, New York, or SF, where we typically work.